Wheelchair Rugby League Australia (WRLA) is now the governing body for the sport of wheelchair rugby league in Australia.

 Wheelchair Rugby League is an inclusive sport, and is a variation of the running game that allows athletes with disabilities to compete with and against able-bodied people.

 Like the other competing nations, Australia is encouraging able-bodied athletes to compete as well.
-This inclusiveness has proved quite successful overseas, as it offers a level playing-field for both types of athletes that few other sports can provide.
+This inclusiveness has proved successful overseas, as it offers a level playing-field for both types of athletes that few other sports can provide.

 Wheelchair Rugby League aspires to provide an inclusive recreational activity, and to promote fun, fitness and self-development while fostering good sportsmanship in a safe and positive environment.
 The emphasis is on boosting the participation, health and wellbeing of individuals, and their personal performance, social interaction and self-esteem.